Our knowledge of orthopaedics. Your best health.

 Throwing Injuries in the Elbow in Children

-With the start of the baseball season each spring, doctors frequently see an increase in elbow problems in young baseball players.
-A common elbow problem in these children is medial apophysitis, commonly referred to by doctors as "Little Leaguer's elbow."
+With the start of baseball season, doctors frequently see an increase in elbow problems in young baseball players.

 Anatomy

-Your elbow joint is a joint made up of three bones: your upper arm bone (humerus) and the two bones in your forearm (radius and ulna).
-Muscles, ligaments, and tendons hold the elbow joint together.
+Your elbow joint is a joint made up of three bones: the upper arm bone (humerus) and the two bones in the forearm (radius and ulna).
+Muscles, ligaments, and tendons hold the elbow joint together and provide stability during movement.

 The elbow is a combination hinge and pivot joint.
 The hinge part of the joint lets the arm bend like the hinge of a door; the pivot part lets the lower arm twist and rotate.
 Several muscles, nerves, and tendons (connective tissues between muscles and bones) cross at the elbow.